-Autel Robotics Evo Drone [ What We Know So Far]
+Autel Robotics Evo Drone

 If you're at all into drone photography or cinematography, you've probably heard about the DJI Mavic series.
 These drones have pretty much set the bar for portable drones with 4K camera capability since their release in 2016.
 At the massive tech conference, CES 2018, however, a challenger appeared: The Autel Evo.
 A foldable drone with a 4K camera and what appear to be slightly better specs, I think the Evo could finally give DJI some competition at a comparable price point.

 That history is promising, given that Autel seems to be aiming for the same thing with the Evo.
 Granted, "Mavic Killer" doesn't sound as intimidating (what's a Mavic?), but this drone is worth a look.
+RC Hobby Review has done their research, so check out what we've found out.

-Who should buy the Evo?
+Who should buy the Autel Evo?

 With its 4K, 60 FPS camera, small size, obstacle avoidance, and advanced tracking capabilities the Evo is very flexible.
 I could see this drone homing in and following you around on a motorcycle one minute and getting a nice wide shot of the city the next.
 It's got some interesting software and guidance features, so the possibilities seem wide-open.